12 Online Computer Science Courses Worth Taking

 Introduction to Data Science with Python

 HarvardX's intermediate, self-paced course provides practical experience with using Python to answer real-world questions.
 The curriculum focuses on machine learning and the foundations of data science.
-In the final week of the class, students complete a capstone project.
+In the final week of the class, each student completes a capstone project.
 The free program offers an optional paid upgrade, which delivers a shareable certificate after completion, graded assignments, and exams.

 Topics Covered